Receiving an accurate diagnosis is the most important step in receiving the best possible treatment for your particular type of cancer.

 We offer remote second opinions through our Connected Care telemedicine program for brain tumor patients from seven U.S. states and Washington, D.C.
-Remote second opinions also are available for international patients with a variety of diagnoses.
-You can learn more about remote second opinions, here.
+Remote second opinions are also available for international patients with a variety of diagnoses.
+Learn more about remote second opinions.

 Insurance Coverage Considerations

 Many health insurance policies cover the costs associated with a second opinion without a referral.
 However, you should contact your insurance provider to confirm what your coverage is for additional opinions.